- 01283 537123

 It is clear that many factors must be considered when deciding whether directors should be paid by dividend or salary/bonus.
 In practice, a mixture of each is usually the best course, subject to the impact of 'IR35'.

-Finally, it is important to be aware that the declaration of a dividend may have an impact on the valuation of the company's shares.
+Finally, it is important to be aware the decision of whether to take salary or dividend may have an impact on your funding options for a personal mortgage or the valuation of the company's shares, therefore, taking professional advice is important.